Abhijitaundhkar/Machine-Test/README.md

 # Backend

 cd backend
-Install dependencies:

-npm install
+Install dependencies:npm install
-Start the application:
+Start the application:npm start

-npm start
 All logic related to controllers, routes, and the database is in the src folder.

 # Database Script